-All oyster reef publications
+Oyster reef publications

-All of Rod Connolly's publications relating to oyster reefs
+Rod Connolly's publications relating to oyster reefs

 - Lopez-Marcano S, Brown CJ, Sievers M, Connolly RM (2020) The slow rise of technology: computer vision techniques in fish population connectivity.
 Aquatic Conservation: Marine and Freshwater Ecosystems 31:210-217 PDF

 - Waltham NJ, Elliott M, Lee SY, Lovelock C, Duarte CM, Buelow C, Simenstad C, Nagelkerken I, Claassens L, Wen CCK, Barletta M, Connolly RM, Gillies C, Mitsch WJ, Ogburn MB, Purandare J, Possingham H, Sheaves M (2020) UN Decade on Ecosystem Restoration 2021-2030: what chance for success in restoring coastal ecosystems?
 Frontiers in Marine Science 7:71 PDF

 - Gilby BL, Olds AD, Connolly RM, Henderson CJ, Schlacher TA (2019) Seascape context modifies how fish respond to restored oyster reef structures.
 ICES Journal of Marine Science 76:1131-1139 PDF